oVirt/vdsm/doc/thin-provisioning.md

 monitoring the drives.
 We start monitoring back the drives as soon as possible.

-If we receive a block threshold event while drive monitoring is disabled for monitoring, we mark the drive for extension as usual, but the extension request will not be handled until monitoring is enabled for this drive.
+If we receive a block threshold event while volume monitoring is disabled for monitoring, we mark the drive for extension as usual, but the extension request will not be handled until monitoring is enabled for this drive.